The knob and tube wiring system is an early type of electrical wiring that can be found in many older homes.

 - Having it regularly inspected by a professional electrician

 - Avoid using too many appliances at once

 - Ensure all outlets are installed with GFCI (ground fault circuit interrupter) outlets.
 These will reset if a circuit or fuse is blown.

 - If you have outlets in the kitchen, bathroom, laundry room, or other areas near water/sinks, you should replace those sections’ wiring.
 Only grounded wire systems are safe to use in these areas.

 - Perform regular repairs such as replacing frayed wire coverings or cracked tubes and knobs.
 Regular maintenance is key to avoiding unsafe conditions.

-- Consider getting your k&t wiring replaced, and spend time getting multiple estimates so you can budget appropriately.
+- Consider getting your knob and tube wiring replaced, and spend time getting multiple estimates so you can budget appropriately.
 The best way to handle knob and tube wiring is to get it replaced and updated with new, safe electrical in your home.

-- DO NOT attempt to DIY any k&t wiring fixes or installs.
+- DO NOT attempt to DIY any knob and tube wiring fixes or installs.
 Knob and tube electrical systems are at their highest risk of failure and fires when people attempt to fix it themselves.
 This should only be done by a professional who can navigate these older systems safely.

 Steps to Replace K&T Wiring